Expand description

 The main loop coordinates view-process events, timers, app events and updates.
 There is no scheduler, update and event requests

-in the order they are registered.
-Windows and widgets update in parallel by default, this is controlled by WINDOWS.parallel and parallel.
+register order, windows and widgets update in parallel by default, this is controlled by WINDOWS.parallel and parallel.

 - Sleep if there are not pending events or updates.